 Arrival time: Check in at registration desk at least 30 minutes before tee time.

 Caddies or motorized carts are not permitted.
 Penalty is disqualification.
 Pull carts are permitted.
-Distance only measuring devices are permitted for 18 hole players only.
+Distance only measuring devices are permitted.
 No cell phone measuring devices will be allowed.

 All WJGA tournaments are played under the current version of the Rules of Golf.

 IMPORTANT —Withdrawal: A player who wishes to withdraw from a tournament must inform his tournament director at least 48 hours before the tournament begins.
 The beginning of the tournament is defined as the first tee time.
 Informing the golf course is not an acceptable way of withdrawing from a tournament.
 Withdrawal from a tournament more than 48 prior to the tournament will not affect your future tournament play.
 However, failure to withdraw in a timely fashion will be deemed the same as failing to appear at the tournament itself.
 (See No-show below.)

 IMPORTANT — No-Show: A player who fails to appear at a tournament at his scheduled tee time will be deemed a “no show.”
 Such a no show will be DISQUALIFIED from the current tournament and from the next WJGA event in which the player is entered, including district, State, and the Jr. World State Qualifier.

 Picking Up: A player who quits before he has completed his round, without permission from the Tournament Director, will be DISQUALIFIED (USGA 6-8a) and will be automatically suspended from the next WJGA event in which the player is entered.
 This includes the district, State and IMG Academy Junior World Golf Championships Qualifier tournament.